 I did say we were at the beach, right!
 Well, I have to say this has been one of my favorites so far.
 Quiet, not crowded, lovely sand and light breezes.
 Did I mention it was April!
 Well, the weather was fantastic while Germany were still battling snow, wind and rain we were enjoying the great Vitamin D and sunshine.
 Ahhhh ~ I know that was just plain mean.
 But now you can go ~

-The boardwalk and promenade are quite long in La Ciotat and the city has been working hard on bringing the tourism in to the city.
-There is an outdoor gym, the gorgeous boat harbor, restaurants that line the promenade without clogging up the traffic right on the beach.
+The boardwalk and promenade are quite long in La Ciotat and the city has been working hard on bringing tourism into the city.
+The French Riviera is mostly popular with Cannes and Nice but La Ciotat, is an absolute charmer.
+There is an outdoor gym, a gorgeous boat harbor, restaurants that line the promenade without clogging up the traffic right on the beach.
 While we were there they also had a boat show, but the entrance fee looked a little steep, so Jon just looked.

 We are in France after all – of course we are going to have some good eats!
 Here are few places around town I would recommend ~